 Will we be working with you the entire process?

-Some suppliers may meet with your then hand you over to one of their team, without you realising that was going to be the case.
+Some suppliers may meet with you then hand you over to one of their team, without you realising that was going to be the case.
 So remember to ask this as if you have certain expectations of working with someone you are happy with, you don't want to be disappointed.

 Will our wedding be the only event on that day you are attending?

-Hopefully these pointers will help you put your team of suppliers together, and you can leave it in their capable hands with confidence.
+Hopefully these pointers will help you put your dream team of suppliers together, and you can leave it in their capable hands with confidence.